Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 4. Formation of past tense forms:

-Wrong: froze, got stronger, dried out, dried out, got wet, got wet, and others like that.
+Wrong: frozen, got stronger, dried out, dried out, got wet, got wet, etc.

 Participle

-Wrong: rinsing, waving, wanting (using the wrong inflection model); doing, writing, taking an interest (present participles are not formed from perfective verbs).
+Incorrect: gargling, waving, wanting (using the wrong inflection model); making, writing, inquiring (present participles are not formed from perfective verbs).

-Right: rinsing, waving, wanting; do not try to form present participles from perfective verbs.
+Right: gargling, waving, wanting; Do not try to form present participles from perfective verbs.

 Formation of gerunds:

-Erroneous: looking in my direction, stacking up, driving (incorrect use of formation models: gerunds with the suffix -я- cannot be formed from the verbs CB).
+Incorrectly: looking in my direction, stacking, driving (incorrect use of formation models: gerunds with the suffix -я- cannot be formed from SV verbs).

-Right: looking in my direction or looking in my direction, folding in a pile(excl.: stable combination folded arms), having gone.
+Right: looking in my direction or looking in my direction, stacking(excl.: stable combination arms folded), having gone.

 What else to read